enigmatry/entry-angular-building-blocks/libs/entry-components/validation/README.md

 [ProducesResponseType(typeof(ValidationProblemDetails), StatusCodes.Status400BadRequest)]
 public async Task<ActionResult<Response>> Post([FromBody] Command command)
+{
     // ...
+}
 ```

+When set like this, we can generate, using [NSwag](https://github.com/RicoSuter/NSwag), client side models for _Bad Request_ responses, that can be then used with `setValidationErrorsToForm(error, form)` method as input parameter.

-Where [ValidationProblemDetails](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.validationproblemdetails?view=aspnetcore-7.0) is a model on which we based our `IValidationProblemDetails` interface used in `setValidationErrorsToForm(error, form)` method.
+This is because we based our `IValidationProblemDetails` interface on [ValidationProblemDetails](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.validationproblemdetails?view=aspnetcore-7.0) class.

-1st, all API end-points that will be validated should be decorated with `ProducesResponseType` attribute that will map _BadRequest (400)_ errors to `ValidationProblemDetails` model.
-This is required, when using _NSwag_ so it knows how to generate 400 error response models: